ADHD: ask the expert: a couple of tools to halt it’s rise...

 In terms of developmental susceptibility, academics have hypothesized that young children are more susceptible than older children to the effects of screen media on ADHD-related behaviors.
 The argument is that young children are less capable of controlling their arousal levels and therefore, the effect of media on children’s media-induced arousal may be stronger for young children than for older children.
 Some studies have backed this theory up, but so far there is not enough emiprical evidence to formally confirm this.
 (2)

-Some research has also suggested boys are more suceptible than girls although more evidence is needed and there are many other factors.
+Some research has also suggested boys are more suceptible than girls although once again more evidence is needed and there are many other factors.

 What are some of the early the signs and symptoms to watch out for?